bakdata/streams-explorer/README.md

 ## Features

-- Visualization of streaming applications and topics
+- Visualization of streaming applications, topics, and connectors
 - Monitor all or individual pipelines from multiple namespaces
 - Inspection of Avro schema from schema registry
 - Integration with [streams-bootstrap](https://github.com/bakdata/streams-bootstrap) and [faust-bootstrap](https://github.com/bakdata/faust-bootstrap) for deploying Kafka Streams applications
-- Real-time metrics from Prometheus (consumer lag, topic size, messages in/out per second)
+- Real-time metrics from Prometheus (consumer lag & read rate, replicas, topic size, messages in & out per second, connector tasks)
 - Linking to external services for logging and analysis, such as Kibana, Grafana, AKHQ, Elasticsearch
 - Customizable through Python plugins

+## Overview

+Visit our introduction [blogpost](https://medium.com/bakdata/exploring-data-pipelines-in-apache-kafka-with-streams-explorer-8337dd11fdad) for a complete overview and demo of Streams Explorer.

 ## Installation